 - 3. In the left pane, click Add Hardware. - 4.
 In the right pane, choose SCSI controller, and click Add. - 5.
 In the left pane, choose SCSI controller. - 6.
 In the right pane, select hard drive, and click Add. - 7.
 In the right pane, click New. - 8.
 In the Before You Begin page of the New Virtual Hard Disk Wizard, click Next. - 9.
 On the Choose Disk Type page, choose Fixed size. - 10.On the Specify Name and Location page, name the virtual hard disk file, and give the path name for the VHD file.
-Put all three VHDs on the EqualLogic PS5000XV, and use the SAN to manage the storage. - 11.On the Configure Disk page, enter an appropriate size for each virtual disk.
-In our case, we used 60 GB for the data, 10 GB for the logs, and 5 GB for the tempdb.
+Per best practices, store the virtual disks for the tempdb, logs, and user data on the appropriate drives.
+We put the relevant VHD file at the root of each drive we configured. - 11.On the Configure Disk page, enter the size of the virtual disk.
+In our case, we used one-quarter the size of the physical RAID for each.
 Do not copy the contents of another disk.
-Click Next. - 12.On the Completing the New Virtual Hard Disk Wizard page, click Finish.
-(19 minutes for the data disk, 4 minutes for the logs disk, and 2 minutes for the tempdb disk.
-The time varied based on the size of each disk.) - 13.After adding all three drives to the SCSI controller, click OK to close the Settings window.
+Click Next. - 12.On the Completing the New Virtual hard Disk Wizard page, click Finish.
+(3 minutes per disk, although the time varied from disk to disk.) - 13.After adding all three drives, click OK to close the Settings Window.

 NOTE: You will notice that the Hyper-V manager created the first virtual disk on a virtual IDE controller.
 Do not try to change this.
 As per the Hyper-V documentation, the guest OS must be on a virtual IDE controller.
-Also, do not close the settings window without clicking either OK or Apply.
-Otherwise, you will lose your work.